-There’s only one OBD II scanner that is likely to shock and impress you at the same time, as you try to settle down in selecting or using an OBD scanner or code reader: it’s the TopDon TopScan – a small, portable but powerful unit powered by BlueTooth as this TopDon TopScan review will show.
+There’s only one OBD II scanner that is likely to surprise, shock, and impress you at the same time, as you try to settle down in selecting or using an OBD scanner or code reader: it’s the TopDon TopScan – a small, portable (but extremely powerful and competent) unit powered by Bluetooth, as this TopDon TopScan review will show.

-However, it isn’t all rosy though: there are a million and one things you need to know and thoroughly understand before you commit your money and this is where this honest review comes in.
+However, it isn’t all rosy, though: there are a million and one things you need to know and thoroughly understand before you commit your money or even decide if the little OBD II scanner is for you.

 However, first things first: let’s take a look at the TopDon TopScan on Amazon.